I. RATES AND PAYMENTS

 Students who break their room and dining contract mid-semester will be refunded as follows:

 |After the Fifth Week:

-Security and Refurbishment Deposit: A student is responsible for damages or loss, which occur to the student’s room, the residential facility, and the furnishings of the room due to the student’s intentional or negligent actions.
-A $95 deposit (included as part of the enrollment deposit) for students in all residential facilities secures a residential space.
-The deposit will be applied toward charges for damages or theft caused to the individual's room, the hall or its furnishings.
-The deposit is also applied to damages or thefts to the hall that cannot be assessed to an individual, as determined by the Residential Education staff.
-Any amount over $95 will be billed to the student.
-To receive a deposit refund, the student must complete proper checkout procedures with the Residential Education staff prior to the hall closing deadline, and meet financial obligations to the University by January 15 (fall contracts) or June 15 (spring contracts).
-Students who are suspended or expelled from the residence halls or from the University for misconduct will automatically forfeit their housing deposit and are subject to cancellation fees and charges.
+Security and Refurbishment: A student is responsible for damages or loss, which occur to the student’s room, the residential facility, and the furnishings of the room due to the student’s intentional or negligent actions.
+A student may be responsible for damages or thefts to the hall that cannot be assessed to an individual, as determined by the Residential Education staff.
+Students who are suspended or expelled from the residence halls or from the University for misconduct are subject to cancellation fees and charges.

 V .
 CONDUCT